Perhaps you remember the ’70s slogan “Save the Whales“. Well in the 2000’s this message is even more important.

 It’s not only plastics but industrial and agricultural waste that is killing marine life.

-There are places around coastal areas called Dead Zones or hypoxic zones.
+There are places around coastal areas called Dead Zones or hypoxic (low oxygen) zones.
 Hypoxic zones do occur naturally around the planet, but scientists are concerned about areas where we humans seem to add to the problem by dumping wastewater and agricultural waste like fertilizer and pesticides that wash down from crops to rivers and eventually to sea causing an overgrowth of algae that sinks and decomposes in the water consuming oxygen and depletes the supply available to marine life where it suffocates and dies..
 (NOAA)

 There are 100’s of dead zones throughout the world covering 100,000 square miles.
 Here in the US one area of concern is The Gulf of Mexico Dead Zone, covering 8,776 square miles!!